HMS Victorious (R38): Post modernisation service

 In 1960, after recommissioning into the Home Fleet on 14 January 1958, with work-ups and deployments in the Atlantic and Mediterranean Sea, she portrayed both herself and HMS Ark Royal during the filming of the British film Sink the Bismarck!.
-This was despite post-war modifications significantly altering her appearance – the addition of an angled deck and a Type 984 "searchlight" radar.
+This was despite post-war modifications significantly altering her appearance with the addition of an angled deck and the Type 984 "searchlight" radar.
 The actor Kenneth More who had served aboard Victorious as a junior officer, played a fictitious Admiralty Director of Operations.
 He is shown giving the order to detach Victorious from Convoy WS 8B, which was forming in the River Clyde in order to move almost 20,000 troops to the Middle East.